 Dextran sulphate sodium, a polymer of sulphated polysaccharide is widely used for the induction of ulcerative colitis.
-It is thought to induce mucosal injury and inflammation through a direct toxic effect on epithelial cells with subsequent activation of macrophages and T-lymphocytes resulting in cytokine-mediated cytotoxicity.
-DSS is also known to be a chemical colitogen with anticoagulant properties (Sartini et al., 2018).
+It is thought to induce mucosal injury and inflammation through a direct toxic effect on epithelial cells with subsequent activation of macrophages and T-lymphocytes resulting in cytokine-mediated cytotoxicity (Sartini et al. 2018).
+DSS is also known to be a chemical colitogen with anticoagulant properties (Sartini et al. 2018).
 Glycolytic pathways as well as mitochondrial localized enzymes are crucial for providing the cells with its energy need for biological processes.
 Mitochondrial dysfunction has been shown to be associated with different toxicities and degenerative disorders.
-The defect(s) in these metabolic pathways can present serious deleterious cellular response and consequences.
+The defect(s) in these metabolic pathways can present serious deleterious cellular response and consequences (Chaudhry and Varacallo, 2018).